chuyungtsai/Taiwan_PD_GWAS/README.md

 This is the online repository for the manuscript titled "Genome-Wide Association and Population-Tailored Polygenic Risk for Parkinson’s Disease in Taiwan".
 This study represents the first and largest genome-wide assessment of Parkinson’s disease in the Taiwanese populations.

 ## Data Statement
-All data was using GP2-funded data from EAPDGC (East Asian Parkinson's Disease Genomics Consortium)
+All data used in this repository were generated using GP2-funded resources from the East Asian Parkinson’s Disease Genomics Consortium (EAPDGC), as part of the Global Parkinson’s Genetics Program (GP2).
+The underlying genotype and phenotype data are not distributed through this repository and can be accessed upon reasonable request to the EAPDGC/GP2 data access committees, in accordance with their data-sharing policies.

 ### Helpful links
 - [EAPDGC](https://www.thelancet.com/journals/laneur/article/PIIS1474-4422(21)00373-2/fulltext)